 The California Health and Human Services Agency (CHHSA) Office of Systems Integration (hereinafter referred to as OSI or State) procures, manages, and delivers technology systems that support the delivery of services to Californians provided by the CHHSA.
 Within the OSI is the Child Welfare Digital Services (CWDS) which is a collaboration of California State and local government agencies that supports its customers through technology to assure the safety, permanency, and well-being of children at risk of abuse, neglect, or exploitation.
 For more information on the CWDS effort, please refer to the CWDS website: https://cwds.ca.gov/.
 The OSI is inviting you to review and respond to this CWDS Front End Development Services Request for Offer (RFO).

-OSI RFO #: 32533, CWDS – Front End Development Services
+OSI RFO #: 32533, Addendum 1 CWDS – Front End Development Services

 The OSI has purchasing authority for information technology (IT) (California Public Contract Code (PCC) Section 12100) and has selected to use a leveraged procurement agreement (LPA) to procure consulting services (PCC Section 10335.5).
 To be considered for this RFO, the Vendor responding to this RFO (Vendor) must hold a current California Multiple Award Schedule (CMAS) agreement that includes the required labor categories to extend and enhance the Child Welfare Services – New System (CWS-NS) Technology Platform and must be an approved Agile Development Pre-Qualified (ADPQ) vendor.
 All Vendors must adhere to the Key Action Dates and Times provided in the RFO.
 The State may modify any part of the RFO, by issuance of one (1) or more addenda.